 The Annual Meeting will be held on Monday, May 18, 2020 at 9:00 a.m.
 Pacific Time at the Grand Hyatt at SFO, 55 South McDonnell Road, San Francisco, California 94128.
-Directions to the Annual Meeting may be found at .
+Directions to the Annual Meeting may be found at https://investor.sangamo.com/events-and-presentations.
 Information on how to vote in person at the Annual Meeting is discussed below.

 Please note that while we intend to hold the Annual Meeting in person at the location set forth above, we are sensitive to the public health and travel concerns our management, directors and stockholders may have regarding the evolving COVID-19 pandemic and the related protocols that federal, state and local governments may impose.
 As a result, we may decide to hold the Annual Meeting in a different location or solely by means of remote communication (i.e., a virtual-only meeting).
-Please retain the control numbers from your proxy card so that you can access the Annual Meeting if it is converted to a virtual-only meeting.
+Please retain the 16-digit control number included on your Notice, on your proxy card or in the instructions that accompanied your proxy materials so that you can access the Annual Meeting if it is converted to a virtual-only meeting.
 Any such change will be announced via a press release that will be filed as additional soliciting material with the SEC as soon as reasonably practicable before the Annual Meeting.